High order symplectic partitioned Lie group methods: Numerical tests

 The errors in $\mu(0.5)$ and $g(0.5)$ with respect to a reference solution are shown in \Fref{fig:order}.
 The errors plotted are $\norm{\mu-\mu_{\text{ref}}}_2 +\norm{g-g_{\text{ref}}}_2$, where the first $\norm{\cdot}_2$ is the Euclidean vector norm, and the second is the subordinate matrix norm.
 The reference solution was calculated using the sixth order VRKMK method with step size $h=10^{-3}$.
 The dashed lines are reference lines for the appropriate orders and are the same lines in the two plots.
 As is evident from the plots, errors from fixed point iteration dominates the errors for the 6th order methods when $h$ is small, and the methods appear to obtain their theoretical order.

 Analytically, the second order VRKMK and VCG methods are actually identical.
 The implementations of the two methods are different, as the non-linear equations are set up in slightly different manners.
 The result of this is that the numerical solutions differ slightly.
-For this numerical test, the VRKMK methods are superior to the VCG methods, since the error constants are lower.
+For this numerical test, the error constants of the VRKMK methods are smaller than those of the VCG methods.